-- Avoid jarring and twisting activities, such as pushing a shopping trolley or vacuuming for 6-8 weeks. - You should avoid having a bath until the wound is fully healed and you can get out of the bath again, this is unlikely to be before 6 weeks. - If you have a walk in shower you can use this immediately as the dressing is shower proof, always take your time and try and hold onto something solid when stepping in and out, or have someone with you.
-It is advisable to have an anti-slip mat for safety.
-If a separate shower is unavailable, you may have to strip wash until the knee is comfortable enough for you to step into the bath. - You may find that standing up to strip wash is uncomfortable.
-It is therefore advisable to sit on a chair or stool at the sink. - Dressing you may have problems putting clothes over your operated foot and leg, try dressing your operated leg first and undressing it last.
-If you think this may be a problem, dressing aids can be purchased to make things easier. - Preparing food and drink you may find that standing up to prepare food and drinks is uncomfortable.
-It is advisable to sit on a chair or stool in the kitchen. - You will return home with walking sticks or crutches and so will find it difficult to carry food and drink from the kitchen therefore it is advisable to organise an area in the kitchen to eat meals.
+- Avoid jarring and twisting activities, such as pushing a shopping trolley or vacuuming, for 6-8 weeks. - You should avoid having a bath until the wound is fully healed and you are able to get out of the bath again; this is unlikely to be before 6 weeks. - If you have a walk-in shower, you can use it immediately as the dressing is showerproof.
+Always take your time and try to hold onto something solid when stepping in and out, or have someone with you.
+It is advisable to use an anti-slip mat for safety.
+If a separate shower is unavailable, we recommend a strip wash. - You may find that standing up to strip wash is uncomfortable, so sitting on a chair or stool may be easier. - Dressing you may have problems putting clothes over your operated foot and leg.
+Try dressing your operated leg first and undressing it last.
+If this is still difficult, your occupational therapist can advise you on which dressing aids may help. - Preparing food and drink you may find that standing up to prepare food and drinks is uncomfortable.
+It is advisable to sit on a chair or stool in the kitchen. - You will return home with walking sticks or crutches and so will find it difficult to carry food and drink from the kitchen, so it is advisable to organise an area in the kitchen to eat meals, particularly if you live alone.